mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_c_data_reqs.md

 **Description**

 *Ed-Fi Description*: This entity represents any program designed to work in conjunction with, or as a supplement to, the main academic program.
 Programs may provide instruction, training, services, or benefits through federal, state, or local agencies.
-Programs may also include organized extracurricular activities for students. **MDE will create the following programs for each district with these program types**:
+Programs may also include organized extracurricular activities for students. **MDE will create the following programs with these program types**:

 - Section 504 Plan
 - Title I Part A